 But there are numerous arguments against his having been Jack the Ripper.

-Swanson, apparently new little about his fate, as Kosminski didn't, as Swanson claimed, die shortly after being admitted to Colney Hatch asylum.
-In fact he lived for many years, transferring to Leavesden Asylum in 1894, where he died in 1919.
+Swanson, apparently knew little about his fate, as Kosminski didn't, as Swanson claimed, die shortly after being admitted to Colney Hatch asylum.
+In fact, he lived for many years, transferring to Leavesden Asylum in 1894, where he died in 1919.